cedar-policy/cedar-docs/docs/schema.md

 Specifies a JSON object in the same format as an entity `shape` property, which defines the attributes that can be present in the context record in authorization requests made with this action.
 It enables the validation of policies to

 Each context entry consists of `type` and `attributes` objects.
 The `type` object is always of type `record`.
-The `attributes` boject is a JSON collection of attribute names, each containing a `type` specification for that attribute.
+The `attributes` object is a JSON collection of attribute names, each containing a `type` specification for that attribute.
 For example, the following `context` snippet specifies that any request to perform the `SomeAction` operation must include a test for a Boolean attribute named `field1`.
 The policy can also test an integer `field2` and a string `field3`, though it's OK if they're not referenced in the policy's context section.
 Any policy that doesn't include a required attribute in the policy's `context` section fails validation.

 ```
 "actions": [